-The reason is simple – though it may be easier to scrape content from Reddit but you’re not actually creating anything unique or of value.
+The reason is simple – though it may be easier to scrape content from Reddit, you’re not actually creating anything of value or unique.

 Simply put: instead of being the biggest income opportunity of our generation, the YTA Method is a lazy shortcut to making money with YouTube that no longer works.

 Is The YTA Method A Scam Or Legit?

 I wanted to give Caleb Maddix the benefit of the doubt but unfortunately, I have to say I’ve seen him use fake scarcity tactics and hype to sell a product that he’s learned from some of the biggest fake gurus in the online space.

 Some would call this deliberate deception and a scammy sales technique from a fake guru and others would say it’s just plain old good marketing.

 For me, whether or not YTA Method is a scam depends on whether or not it actually delivers what it promises.